hellerve/blog/wip/Carp.md

 get adoption without a proper ecosystem, no matter how well it is designed.
 And this is where things get sad in Carp.
 There is no dependency managment, no package manager.
-I plan on porting my package manager for zepto, [zeps](https://github.com/zeps-system/zeps), to Carp sooner or later, but this might take a while.
-There is also not much of a standard library yet, although the team and I are working on that too, having introduced a few hundred lines of new code to the system in the last few weeks.
-There is light at the end of the tunnel, sed ars longa, vita brevis.
+I plan on porting my package manager for zepto, [zeps](https://github.com/zeps-system/zeps), to Carp sooner or later, but that might take a while.
+Also, there's not much of a standard library yet, though the team and I are working on that too, having introduced a few hundred lines of new code to the system in the last few weeks.
+There is a light at the end of the tunnel, sed ars longa, vita brevis.

-Nonetheless, I want to introduce you to at least a few libraries that exist right now, and how to use them.
+Nonetheless, I want to introduce you to at least a few libraries that exist right now and show you how to use them.
 There is an emberassing scarcity of documentation, but we plan on changing that as well.

 Here is an exhaustive list of modules with a little bit of preliminary